npoul/npoul.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Electronics & Communications, Hellenic Airforce Academy, 2013
-* M.S. in Signal Processing and Communications, Computer Engineering & Informatics Department, University of Patras, 2017
+* M.Sc. in Signal Processing and Communications, University of Patras, 2017
-* Ph.D in Computer Vision, Computer Engineering & Informatics Department, University of Patras, 2022 (expected)
+* Ph.D in Computer Vision, University of Patras, 2022 (expected)

 Work experience
 ======